Operational Quantum Reference Frame Transformations: Conclusion

 The frame change is operationally indistinguishable, on the common domain of rigorous applicability, from those of \cite{de2020quantum} and \cite{de2021perspective}.
 This relies fundamentally on the stipulation that only relative observables are truly measurable, and that the fixing of frames fixes a classical context, and in particular suggests that there is no `fact of the matter' about whether the frame change is coherent, or entangling, or not.
 We conclude that the strong physical claims made based on previously studied quantum reference frame transformations should therefore be treated with caution.

 There remains, as ever, work to be done; though the relativization map has now been given on homogeneous spaces in fairly general terms \cite{glowacki2023quantum,fewster2024quantum}, the frame changes have not yet been analysed in that setting.
 Topics which have been investigated within the other frameworks should be investigated operationally, for example the `relativity of subsystems' \cite{ahmad2022quantum,castro2021relative} should be systematically studied in the operational framework.
 More generally, it is not yet known what the precise differences in the frameworks are in terms of the physics they describe, and a thorough analysis must be done.
 Regarding further work from within the operational approach, the convex flavour is well suited to general probabilistic theories.
-The framework is clearly also amenable to a von Neumann algebraic generalisation, aspects of the theory which have now been presented in \cite{fewster2024quantum}.
-There, it was shown that unsharp quantum reference frames are needed for the `type change' phenomenon in algebraic quantum field theory (see also \cite{chandrasekaran2023algebra,witten2022gravity,witten2024background,de2024gravitational}), and further work would involve understanding the role of frame changes in such a setting.
+The framework is clearly also amenable to a von Neumann algebraic generalisation, aspects of the theory of which have appeared in \cite{fewster2024quantum}.
+There, it was shown that unsharp quantum reference frames are needed for the reduction of a type $III$ to a type $II_1$ von Neumann algebra in quantum field theory (see also \cite{chandrasekaran2023algebra,witten2022gravity,witten2024background,de2024gravitational,de2024crossed,ali2024crossed,ali2024quantum,ahmad2024semifinite,ahmad2024relational,gomez2022cosmology,gomez2023entanglement,klinger2024crossed,jensen2023generalized,witten2024algebras,cirafici2024fluctuation} for further work on type reduction, von Neumann algebras, and quantum reference frames etc.), and further work would involve understanding the role of operational frame changes in such a setting.